yabata/prodyn/doc/examples.rst

 Examples
 ============

 The examples given in this chapter show how to implement dynamic programming algorithm.
-Here only brief description of each of the system is written.
-Very detailed comments through all codes will help to achieve deeper and detailed understanding.
+First example of the system (**building**) is presented very detailed.
+For other systems only brief description is given.
+However, very detailed comments through all codes will help to achieve deeper understanding.
 Results of optimal system control can be seen after simulations of the **run_system** codes.

 Building
 ^^^^^^^^